firebitsbr/Capstone/README.md

 == ELK System Requirements ==

-The ELK hardware requirements really depend upon how much data you plan on pulling on in.
-Another main hardware factor is whether the ELK stack will be hosted on a single machine or if it will be spread across many.
+The ELK hardware requirements really depend upon how much data is being managed.
+Another main hardware factor is whether the ELK stack will be hosted on a single machine or if it will be spread across multiple.
-The following recommendations are taken from [elastic](https://elastic.co/)[.](https://elastic.co/)[co](https://elastic.co/) and are noted as guidance, actualy performance may vary.
+The following recommendations are taken from [elastic](https://elastic.co/)[.](https://elastic.co/)[co](https://elastic.co/) and are noted as guidance, actual performance may vary.

 **Memory:**

 16GB and 32GB RAM are a common starting point for ELK stacks with upwards of 64GB RAM being the sweet spot for large amounts of data processing.

 **CPU’s:**

-With memory being the first bottleneck, there is no “right” CPU to really use.
-Generally speaking, you should choose a modern processor with multiple cores that has anywhere from 2 to 8 cores.
+With memory being the first bottleneck, there is no “right” CPU to use.
+Generally speaking, one should choose a modern processor with multiple cores ranging from two to eight.
 More cores will only improve performance.

 **Disks:**

-Disk space depends directly upon how much (in GB) of logs you are pulling in.
-Multiple TB HDDs will do you just fine but SSD are obviously the best choice if you can afford them for the project as it will net substantially greater performance.
+Disk space depends directly upon how much (in GB) of logs you are pulling in or to be processed.
+Multiple TB HDDs will do just fine but SSD are obviously the best choice if they fit into the budget of the project add substantially greater performance.

 **Network:**